-Depending on the setup of the FreeBSD machine, Homura may display a message urging the install of native graphics drivers.
+Depending on the setup of the FreeBSD machine, Suyimazu may display a message urging the install of native graphics drivers.

-As a first step Homura will download the selected program.
+As a first step Suyimazu will download the selected program.
 A notification may appear in supported desktop environments.

 The program will also create a new prefix for the application.
 A standard WINE dialog with this message will display.

-Next, Homura will install any prerequisites for the selected program.
+Next, Suyimazu will install any prerequisites for the selected program.
 This may involve downloading and extracting a fair number of files, the details of which will show in dialogs.

 Downloaded packages are automatically opened and run as required.

-The installation may end with a simple desktop notification or message in the terminal, depending on how Homura was launched.
-But in either case Homura should return to the main screen.
+The installation may end with a simple desktop notification or message in the terminal, depending on how Suyimazu was launched.
+But in either case Suyimazu should return to the main screen.
 To confirm the installation was successful, select Launcher, and click OK.